jvverde/MarpaX-xPathLike/README.md

-The pQuery uses the xpath 1.0 syntax to query any set of complex perl data structures, using keys or indexes for defining the path.
+The xPathLike uses the xpath 1.0 syntax to query any set of complex perl data structures, using keys or indexes for defining the path.
 Examples: